Scope of the U.S. Highway Network

 The efficient movement of food, raw materials and manufactured products from place of origin to export facilities is key to America’s competitiveness in the world marketplace.

-Road transportation accounts for 16 percent of GDP and 60 percent of all U.S. spending on transportation.
-In 2007, trucks handled more than 39 percent of all U.S. freight-ton miles up from 35.7 percent in 1993.
+Transportation and transportation-related spending accounts for just under 10 percent of GDP, while road transportation accounts for 60 percent of all U.S. spending on transportation.
+In 2007, trucks handled slightly more than 40 percent of all U.S. freight-ton miles and carried more than 70 percent of all freight shipped in the U.S. by value.
 Obviously, a very significant portion of the cost of U.S. goods is directly related to the cost of highway transport.
 To improve U.S. competitiveness, a high quality national highway and bridge network is essential.

-A 2007 study by the Texas Transportation Institute found traffic congestion due to inadequate capacity introduces billions of hours of delay on the Interstate Highway System and other principal arterials, compared to uncongested conditions, adding billions in costs to interstate commerce.
-According to the study, congestion in America's 437 largest urban areas costs motorists $78 billion annually in wasted time and motor fuel.
+A 2012 study by the Texas Transportation Institute found traffic congestion due to inadequate capacity introduces billions of hours of delay on the Interstate Highway System and other principal arterials, compared to uncongested conditions, adding billions in costs to interstate commerce.
+According to the study, congestion in the nation’s 498 largest urban areas costs motorists $121 billion annually in wasted time and motor fuel.
 The Federal Highway Administration reported 50 percent of urban Interstate mileage is congested during peak travel hours.

 Highway and Bridge Conditions and Capital Investment Requirements

 The U. S. DOT is required by law to prepare a report for Congress every two years that details the condition and capital investment requirements of the U.S. highway and bridge network.
-The last report, issued in January 2007, found:
+The 2013 Conditions and Performance Report, issued in early 2014, found:

-- Fifteen percent of the mileage on the total system failed to meet the criteria for acceptable pavement; in urban areas, the failure rate was over 20 percent.
+• Twenty percent of the highway mileage in the United States failed to meet the criteria for acceptable pavement; in urban areas, the failure rate was more than 30 percent.

-- In 2004, 26.5 percent of the Interstate bridges in urban areas were classified as deficient as were 15.9 percent of Interstate bridges in rural areas.
+• As of 2010, 28.4 percent of the Interstate bridges in urban areas were classified as deficient as were 16.1 percent of Interstate bridges in rural areas.

-- The document reports that just maintaining the nation's 2004 highway and bridge conditions and performance would require a total annual capital investment by all levels of government of more than $89 billion per year in constant 2004 dollars over 20 years.
+• The document reports that just maintaining the nation’s 2010 highway and bridge conditions would require a total annual capital investment by all levels of government of more than $86.3 billion per year in constant 2010 dollars over 20 years.

 Federal policymakers should recognize that America will need additional highway capacity to meet transportation demand driven by changing demographics and public and business needs.